r-mart/r-mart.github.io/_posts/2023-09-23-ft-image-defect-detection.md

 {% include ft-image-defect-detection/defects_example_2.html %}

-Use the [notebook in the github repo](https://github.com/r-mart/blog-posts/blob/7c11226f29447b73100eba344b6ae820feb650cd/posts/ft_for_defects_in_regular_structures.ipynb) to see the plotting functions and interactively apply the method on more examples.
+Use the [notebook in the github repo](https://github.com/r-mart/blog-posts/blob/7c11226f29447b73100eba344b6ae820feb650cd/posts/ft_for_defects_in_regular_structures.ipynb) to interactively apply the method to more examples.

 ## Summary

 We demonstrated a simple approach to detect defects in images based on Fourier Transforms.
 The method is limited to the specific use case of images with strong regular patterns and locally confined defects.
-Defects which follow a pattern would break our method.
+Defects which follow a pattern themselves would break our approach.
 It is also vulnerable to inhomogeneous lighting or vignetting effects.
 Furthermore, there are a couple of parameters like `mag_thresh` or `perc_thresh` which you will likely have to adjust to your specific use case.
 This requires knowledge and makes it hard to use the method in plug and play scenarios.
-However, the advantage, in contrast to Machine Learning based approaches, is that it doesn't require a large training dataset, model training and runs fast on CPUs without large memory footprint.
+However, the advantage in contrast to Machine Learning based approaches is that it doesn't require a large training dataset and expensive model training.
+It also runs fast on CPUs without large memory footprint.